Logo link to homepage

 Report for Suwanosejima

-The Japan Meteorological Agency (JMA) reported that eruptive activity at Suwanosejima's Ontake Crater continued during 24 February-3 March.
+The Japan Meteorological Agency (JMA) reported that eruptive activity at Suwanosejima's Ontake Crater continued during 14-21 April.
 Incandescence was observed nightly in webcam images.
-An explosion at 0601 on 24 February generated an ash plume that rose 900 m above the crater rim and drifted SE.
-An eruptive event at 1840 on 25 February generated an ash plume that rose 1.2 km above the summit.
-The Alert Level remained at 2 (the second level on a five-level scale) and the public was warned to stay at least 1.5 km away from the crater.
+Eruptive activity generated emissions that rose 400 m above the crater rim.
+Ashfall was reported by the Suwanosejima Branch of the Toshima Village Office (3.5 km SSW).
+The Alert Level remained at 2 (the second level on a five-level scale) and the public was warned to be cautious within 1.5 km of the crater.

 Report for Aira

-The Japan Meteorological Agency (JMA) reported ongoing eruptive activity at Minamidake Crater (Aira Caldera’s Sakurajima volcano) during 24 February-2 March.
-Nightly crater incandescence was visible in webcam images.
-An explosion at 1924 on 24 February generated an ash plume that rose 600 m above the crater rim and drifted S, and ejected large blocks 500-700 m from the vent.
-On 26 February sulfur dioxide emissions were slightly higher than average at 1,500 tons per day.
-Eruptive events at 1037 on 27 February and at 1100 on 2 March produced ash plumes that rose 1-1.3 km above the crater rim and rose up and drifted NE, respectively.
-The Alert Level remained at 3 (on a 5-level scale), and the public was warned to stay 1 km away from both craters.
+The Japan Meteorological Agency (JMA) reported ongoing eruptive activity at Minamidake Crater (Aira Caldera’s Sakurajima volcano) during 14-21 April.
+Nightly crater incandescence was visible at Minamidake Crater in webcam images, and very small eruptive events were recorded during 14-18 April.
+On 17 April sulfur dioxide emissions averaged 900 tons per day.
+The Alert Level remained at 3 (on a 5-level scale), and the public was warned to stay 2 km away from both the Minimadake and Showa craters.

 Report for Yakedake